 If you depreciate a rental property over 20 years and sell the home; you will have a large tax bill from the IRS.
 The depreciation on rental properties can be recaptured, which means you have to pay back all those taxes you saved with the depreciation deduction.
 The depreciation is only recaptured if you sell the asset and for at least the amount of your cost basis minus the depreciation.

 Even though you have to pay back those tax savings, it is still better to pay those taxes 20 years down the road instead of now.
 With inflation, money is worth less in the future and you can also invest that money for 20 years until you have to give it back to Uncle Sam.
 Think if it as a no interest loan from our government!
+You also may be paying a lower tax rate on depreciation recapture than you would on ordinary income depending on your tax rate.
+The depreciation recapture rate is 25 percent, where ordinary income rates can be much higher.
 There are also many ways to avoid depreciation recapture.

 How do you avoid depreciation recapture on rental properties?